Kanchan1599/ANS/wiAddNewVMTemplate.md

 ### Scope

    Adding New VM Template in both ANS-MAR & ANS-CLY Environment.
 Notes- Customer may request addition of new VM Template in one site or both the sites.

-## Steps

-   There are three steps We need to perform-

-   1. Template validation in vcenter

-   2. Infrastucture(Image Mapping) in vRA

-   3. Apply Image in Blueprint

 ## Prerequisites